kbunn1991/Lapine-DonnyKaitlin-Client/README.md

 ## Deployed Version

-The deployed version of our client can be found here:
+The deployed version of our app can be found here:

 **https://bunneh-client.herokuapp.com**